Suspence00/HelvaultCSV-Converter/docs/README.md

 ## Part 3.
 Let the Headbashing Begin

 If you already looked at the code, you will probably wonder how I ran into headbashing from a simple Invoke-WebRequest.
-This is because Poweshell does thins the way Powershell likes to do things.
+This is because Poweshell does things the way Powershell likes to do things.

 My original command was: